The Causes Of ADHD Sound Sensitivity

 ADHD and misophonia

 Researchers have also suggested a possible link between ADHD sound sensitivity and misophonia, a condition that generally makes one less able to tolerate certain sounds.
-Those with misophonia may be distressed by common sounds, such as yawning or chewing, which may act as triggers for a strong emotional response.
+Those with misophonia may be distressed by common sounds, such as yawning or chewing, which may trigger a strong emotional response.

 However, studies indicate that disturbing sounds, such as blaring sirens or screaming, had a similar effect in those with and without the condition.
-They also found that the part of the brain associated with fear, emotions, and long-term memories was often activated in response to the trigger in people with misophonia.
-This indicates that triggers may be associated with early negative experiences and responses.
+They also found that the part of the brain associated with fear, emotions, and long-term memories was often activated in response to the sound in people with misophonia.
+This indicates that these sounds may be associated with early negative experiences and responses.

 A person with misophonia, which literally means "hatred of sound," may experience various emotional responses to a specific sound, including the following: